angoodkind/lm_code_switch_project/README.md

 - `--cuda` = use CUDA
 - `--log-interval` = report interval
 - `--save` = path where to save the final model
+- `--ignore_speaker` = whether ignore/mask speaker information during training (default false)
+- `--full_context` = whether to use the full context when making predictions (default false); this will make the model run faster

 To run a grid search on several parameters, all you need to do is edit the variables in `src/grid_search.py`, and then run that file.
 Grid search has a couple of parameters configurable from the command line, too: